thesusian/EmailExtractor/README.md

 # EmailExtractor

-A simple grep script used to extract emails from mbox files
+A simple grep script used to extract emails from large mbox files

 This script works perfictly on linux systems and still not tested on other platforms